 How accurate is Duff’s rule?
 A year is 31,536,000 seconds, whereas Duff’s rule would estimate 31,415,927 seconds, so it underestimates the number of seconds in a year by about 0.4%.

 Hopper’s rule is useful in electrical engineering.
 For example, you might need to know how long it would take a radio signal to travel between a transmitter and receiver.
 Hopper’s rule can explain why computer chip clock rates are not increasing.
 Electrical signals travel at some fraction of the speed of light, and current chip designs are limited by whether a signal can move across the chip during a clock cycle.

 How accurate is Hopper’s rule?
 Light travels 299,792,458 meters per second.
 That corresponds to 0.983 feet per nanosecond, so Hopper’s rule overestimates by about 1.7%.

-Here is a terrific video of Grace Hopper explaining Hopper’s rule to David Letterman, around 4:25.
-(Thanks Bill!)
+There’s a video of Grace Hopper explaining Hopper’s rule to David Letterman, but it keeps getting taken down.

 The Rule of 72 is obviously useful in financial estimates.
 For example, $1000 invested at 6% interest will become $2000 in 72/6 = 12 years.